thepanacealab/covid19_twitter/README.md

 05/13/21 Daily data (under the /dailies/ folder) has been added for 5/12 and 5/11, note that some tweets will bleed into the following day due to different timezones captured.

 05/11/21 Daily data (under the /dailies/ folder) has been added for 5/10 and 5/09, note that some tweets will bleed into the following day due to different timezones captured.

-05/09/21 Version 61 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 5/08, 5/07, and 5/06.

-05/06/21 Daily data (under the /dailies/ folder) has been added for 5/05 and 5/04, note that some tweets will bleed into the following day due to different timezones captured.

-05/04/21 Daily data (under the /dailies/ folder) has been added for 5/03 and 5/02, note that some tweets will bleed into the following day due to different timezones captured.

-05/02/21 Version 60 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 5/01, 4/30, and 4/29.

 # Covid-19 Twitter chatter dataset for scientific use